Eirbware/com.eirb.fr/README.md

 just build
 ```

 A `ready_to_deploy.tar.gz` archive will be produced.
-Just unpack it on
+Just unpack it on your
+server (be sure the output port is correctly set in the `docker-compose.yml`)
-your server and run `docker compose up`.
+and run `docker compose up`.

 ## 💻 Run in development